 Intensive Spanish training is incorporated into the orientation program to help you prepare for the language placement tests given by Pontificia Universidad Católica del Ecuador (PUCE) and Facultad Latinoamericana de Ciencias Sociales (FLACSO).

-Redefine the way you live and learn in Quito through our cultural events, including visits to:
+Redefine the way you live and learn in Quito through our cultural events and activities, such as visits to:

 University Clubs & Events

 PUCE's extracurricular program includes clubs for mountain climbing, soccer, basketball, volleyball, gymnastics, theater, and chorus.
 You learn more about these unique opportunities once on-site.